Once upon a time Cabo Verde islands were on the important way between Portugal and its far away colonies. Now islands are somewhat trapped in silence.

 Man made landmarks

 - Cidade Velha in Santiago (Sidadi, formerly - Roberia Grande) - Santiago.
-Oldest European town south of Sahara, oldest settlement in Cape Verde.
-Town was founded in 1462, two years after the discovery of Cape Verde by Portuguese.
+Oldest European town south of Sahara, oldest settlement in Cabo Verde.
+Town was founded in 1462, two years after the discovery of Cabo Verde by Portuguese.
 Most of old buildings have been lost but street network and part of structures have been preserved, including the oldest colonial church in the world (1495) and marble pillar from the 16th century in the central square.
 Nearby Portuguese made agricultural experiments for successful colonisation of tropics.

 - Nova Sintra - Brava.
 Town with well preserved historical architecture and cobblestone streets.

 - Plateau of Praia - Santiago, Praia.
 Old city of Praia.
-Praia was founded in 1615 and in 1770 became a capital of Cape Verde.
+Praia was founded in 1615 and in 1770 became a capital of Cabo Verde.
 Contrary to other parts of Praia, Plateau has regular street network, lined with colonial buildings.
 Oldest buildings are from the first half of the 19th century.

 - São Filipe - Fogo.
 Historical town with beautiful colonial architecture and gardens.
-Founded in the 16th century, second oldest town in Cape Verde.
+Founded in the 16th century, second oldest town in Cabo Verde.
 In the town are located more than 50 ornate city mansions and many other fine buildings.

 - Nossa Senhora da Luz church in Vila do Maio - Maio.
 Beautiful church in colonial style, built in 1872.